 This week the shopping bags produced pork mince instead of the beef mince that had been on the list.
-A catastrope, a dilemma, what to do with pork mince?
-I wasn’t quite sure that chilli or bolognese would work but luckily this brilliant new cook book had just the thing.
+A catastrophe, a dilemma, what to do with pork mince?
+I wasn’t quite sure that chilli or Bolognese would work but luckily this brilliant new cook book had just the thing.

 All you need is:

 500g/1Ib of mince

 1 tbs dried mixed herbs

 1 tbsp olive oil